Excessive Water Pressure

 Defective Heat Exchanger

-Licensed service technicians have an obligation when completing service works to ensure that the appliance is safe and fit for purpose.
+Licensed service technicians have an obligation when completing service works to ensure that the appliance is safe and fit for its purpose.

 They must ensure that appliance’s current integrity and guarantee that it will be safe to use and operate between services.